Zylatis/turnstiles/README.md

 ## Note:
 Currently this library only supports rotation by creating new files when a rotation is required, rather than renaming existing files.
-For example if `my_file.log` is given then when the first rotation occurs this will be renamed `my_file.log.1`.
+For example if `my_file.log` is given then when the first rotation occurs a file with the name `my_file.log.1` will be created and written to.
 This means the latest file has the highest index, not the original filename.
-This is done to minimize surface area with the filesystem but is part of the future work.
+This is done to minimize surface area with the filesystem, but it is part of future work to potentially include the case where `my_file.log` is always the latest.

 # Examples
 Rotate when a log file exceeds a certain filesize